Wang-Lin-boop/GeminiMol/README.md

 We also provide:

-1. Scripts for data collection and analysis.
+1.  scripts for data collection, partitioning and analysis.
-2. A benchmark script and datasets for virtual screening, target identification, and QSAR (drug-target binding affinity, cellar activity, ADME, and toxicity).
+2.  scripts for features analysis, visualisation and similarity calculation.
-3. Benchmark results of molecular fingerprints and GeminiMol models.
+3.  scripts, datasets and results for benchmarking molecular fingerprints and GeminiMol models on virtual screening, target identification, and QSAR (drug-target binding affinity, cellar activity, ADME, and toxicity).

 _Please also refer to our paper for a detailed description of GeminiMol._